sunilkbishnoi/payjoy/README.md

 ### Edit Files Directly in GitHub

-- Navigate to the desired file in the repository.
+- Navigate to the desired file in the repository: [https://github.com/sunilkbishnoi/payjoy](https://github.com/sunilkbishnoi/payjoy).
 - Click the "Edit" button (pencil icon) at the top right.
 - Make changes and commit them directly.

 ### Use GitHub Codespaces

-- Go to the main repository page.
+- Go to the main repository page: [https://github.com/sunilkbishnoi/payjoy](https://github.com/sunilkbishnoi/payjoy).
 - Click the "Code" button (green button).
 - Select the "Codespaces" tab and click "New codespace."
 - Edit files in the browser-based environment and commit your changes.